dranidis/dranidis.github.io/content/posts/immutability-increases-code-simplicity.md

 **Note**: Look for cases in your code where you need to clone objects.
 They are candidates for value objects!

 I am pretty sure (wishful thinking), that in the future I will be able to understand faster what the method does.
 Probably, it would be a good idea to rename the method as well, since it is clearly not a simple append.

+As a bonus, making the intent of the refactored method explicit, allowed me to easily identify a bug in the implementation, which I will not discuss in this article.

 ## Conclusions